-The Series A warrants represent the right to acquire shares of our common stock at a fixed price for a limited period of time.
+The Series A warrants issued in our initial public offering represent the right to acquire shares of our common stock at a fixed price for a limited period of time.
 If not exercised prior to their expiration dates, such warrants expire and have no further value.
-In the event the price of a share of our common stock price does not exceed the exercise price of the warrants, such warrants may not have any value.
+In the event the price of a share of our common stock price does not exceed the exercise price for one whole share, such warrants may not have any value.
 Moreover, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their initial public offering price.
-There can be no assurance that the market price of our common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the Series A warrants to exercise such warrants.
+There can be no assurance that the market price of our common stock will ever equal or exceed the exercise price for one whole share of the warrants, and, consequently, whether it will ever be profitable for holders of the Series A warrants to exercise such warrants.

-Future sales and issuances of our common stock or rights to purchase securities, including pursuant to our equity incentive plans, exercise of warrants or conversion of outstanding convertible preferred securities, could result in additional dilution of the percentage ownership of our stockholders and could cause the market price of our securities to fall.
+Future sales and issuances of our common stock or rights to purchase securities, including pursuant to our equity incentive plans or exercise of warrants, could result in additional dilution of the percentage ownership of our stockholders and could cause the market price of our securities to fall.